olermz139-ux/Data-Science/README.md

-# Project 1
+# Project 4
-Choose a data set, read the information into a C++ program, read data into a vector, and perform a calculation on the data.
+Sort the 1000 objects from the data set.
+Modify each sorting algorithm to collect data.
+Analyze the results from the different sorting algorithms and test the stability of each algorithm.